Bhargavi-ng/Migration_and_Housing/README.md

 - What are some other implications of population migration (e.g. overall cost of living, congressional redistricting)?

 ## Machine Learning Model
 For this analysis, we will use linear regression machine learning (ML) model.
-The linear regression model will regress percentage house price changes for counties in the US over 2015-19 against population change in those countries.
+The linear regression model will regress percentage house price changes for counties in the US over 2015-19 against population change in those countries during the same period.
 The linear regression model tests the null hypothesis that population growth drives up real estate prices.
 The ML model will take data from the provisional database as noted below.
 We will assess Accuracy, Precision, and Sensitivity of the model.

 ## Database Integration